Korinel/Amiga-CDTV-Brick/README.md

 The Brick performs exceptionally well, it enables **wireless two-player simultaneous Amiga gameplay**, testing on titles such as *Battle Squadron*, *SWIV*, *Project X*, *Zool*, and *Superfrog*—all played well without noticeable lag.
 More importantly, it avoids the need to open up the CDTV, remove chips, or pay upwards of **$1000 for a CD1200 Trackball**.

+## Building Your Own

+### PCB Manufacturing
+The `KiCad` folder contains gerber files ready for PCB fabrication.
+Send these to your preferred manufacturer (JLCPCB, PCBWay, etc.), or use the schematic to build your own, the circuit is simple enough to prototype on a breadboard.

+### 3D Printed Enclosure
+3MF/STL files for the housing and faceplate are in the `3DPrint` folder.
+They're also available on [MakerWorld](https://makerworld.com/en/models/1804520-commodore-cdtv-2-joystick-ir-transmitter-enclosure).

+### Firmware Installation
+1. Install VSCode with the official Raspberry Pi Pico extension
+2. Clone this repository
+3. Build the project using the Pico SDK
+4. Flash to your Pico via either:
+   - USB mass storage mode (drag and drop the .uf2 file)
+   - Debug probe using SWD pins

 ## Joystick Protocol

 The joystick protocol appears to be *undocumented!* but here is the specification for use in your own devices: